instana/terraform-provider-instana/docs/resources/custom_event_specification.md

 - Generate the complete Terraform configuration in `generated.tf`
 - Show you what will be imported

-4. **Review and Apply**: Review the generated configuration in `generated.tf`, make any necessary adjustments, and then apply:
+4. **Review and Apply**: Review the generated configuration in `generated.tf` and make any necessary adjustments.

-Apply will import the resource into your Terraform state and create the corresponding Terraform resource.
-If you just need the struture you can remove the import block and modify the imported configuration based on your needs.
-Then it will be created as a new resource.
+   - **To import the existing resource**: Keep the import block and run `terraform apply`.
+This will import the resource into your Terraform state and link it to the existing Instana resource.

+   - **To create a new resource**: If you only need the configuration structure as a template, remove the import block from your configuration.
+Modify the generated configuration as needed, and when you run `terraform apply`, it will create a new resource in Instana instead of importing the existing one.

 ```bash
 terraform apply
 ```